-The Society was formed in 1982 when a small group of people came to the realisation that they shared a common interest in a particular group of English machine lacemakers that we call the Lacemakers.
-The Lacemakers were principally those originally from Nottinghamshire and Leicestershire and who were involved in two mass migrations in the space of little more than a decade during the first half of the nineteenth century.
+The Society was formed in 1982 when a small group of people came to the realisation that they shared a common interest in a particular group of English machine lacemakers that we call the Lacemakers of Calais.
+They were principally those originally from Nottinghamshire and Leicestershire and many of them were involved in two mass migrations in the space of little more than a decade during the first half of the nineteenth century.

-The Lacemakers’ first migration was to escape the poverty, unemployment, misery, disease and discomfort of overcrowded industrial Nottingham.
+The Lacemakers’ first migration was to escape the poverty, unemployment, misery, disease and discomfort of the overcrowded industrial midlands of England.
 Their migration was to the shores of France – especially to Calais – where their skills as lace artisans were initially treasured and where their employment and well-being seemed assured.
 However, during the 1848 Revolution in France, the political and social upheaval left most of them jobless again.
 Their future in France became uncertain.
-Most decided that making a fresh life in a new land was preferable to returning to England where it was probable they would remain destitute and a burden on their Parishes.
-Their second migration was to various parts of Australia.
+Some returned to England to find little work and a precarious life and, in some cases became a burden on their parishes.
+Some decided to stay in France and wait for better times to return.
+Yet others decided that making a fresh life in a new land was the preferable option.
+For them, their second migration was to various parts of Australia.

-Most of the Lacemaker emigrants sailed to Australian ports in one of three vessels, viz.
+Most of the Lacemaker emigrants who sailed to Australian ports did so in one of three vessels, viz.
 Agincourt (destination Sydney), Fairlie (destination also Sydney) and Harpley (destination Adelaide).
 Other Lacemaker emigrants followed in smaller groups on other vessels.
-These included Andromache, Baboo, Bermondsey, Emperor, General Hewitt, Harbinger, Navarino, Nelson, Walmer Castle and possibly others.
+These included Andromache, Baboo, Emperor, General Hewitt, Harbinger, Navarino, Nelson, Walmer Castle and possibly others.

 The following snippet appeared in Descent, the journal of the Society of Australian Genealogists in December 1980 (Descent Volume 10, Part 4, page 184).
-It refers to the first ASLC website while this website is our second.
+It refers to the first ASLC website.
+The website has evolved from the Society's second website.